On the parton picture of Froissart asymptotic behavior: 5. Transparency of the Froissart disk and boost-invariance of cross-sections

+On can try to cure this simple model supposing that the fast particle state is the superposition $\psi (y) = a(y) ~|disk\rangle + \sqrt{1- a(y)^2} ~|bare \rangle$ of a grey disk state and of the bare state containing $\sim 1$ partons and therefore almost does not interact at large $y$.
+Than one can vary the amplitude $a(y)$ and try to come to the boost-invariant $ \sigma_{in} (Y)$.
+It is possible to do but only for one definite impact parameter.
+So going this way one needs to have an infinite term superposition with a wide distribution of greyness in disk, like for a system in the critical point.

-Because at arbitrary high but finite energies these particles-disks are always gray (at least, near there borders), one must consider what the distribution of the parton density inside such disks can lead to a consistent picture.
+Considered in the previous Sections the QCD inspired models correspond to \Fd's that are filled by partons so that they are black in inner parts of \Fd but are always grey near their edge.
+Therefore it is interesting to consider what distribution of the parton density inside such disks can lead to a consistent boost-invariant picture.

-The transparency in a high energy interaction of particles $a$ and $b$ with rapidity $y_1,~y_2$ can be expressed as \bel{gtr} T(y_1,y_2,B) ~=~ \sum_{i,j} w^{(a)}_i(y_1) ~w^{(b)}_j(y_2) ~T_{ij}(y_1,y_2,B) ~~~, \ee where we sum over all parton configurations of particles $a$ and $b$~.
+The transparency in a high energy interaction of particles $a$ and $b$ with rapidity $y_1,~y_2$ can be expressed as \bel{gtr} T(y_1,y_2,\bp) ~=~ \sum_{i,j} w^{(a)}_i(y_1) ~w^{(b)}_j(y_2) ~T_{ij}(y_1,y_2,\bp) ~~~, \ee where we sum over all parton configurations of particles $a$ and $b$~.
 In (\ref{gtr}) $w^{(a)}_i$ and $w^{(b)}_j$ are the probabilities of these configurations, and $T_{ij}$ - the corresponding transparency in a ~$|i> * ~|j>$ colliding state.
-One can expect that for a majority of many parton configurations $|i*j>$ the transparencies are Poisson-like $T_{ij} \sim \exp{(-c N_{ij})}$,~ where $N_{ij}$ is the mean number of parton collisions in a $~|i> * ~|j>$ scattering.
+One can expect that for a majority of parton configurations $|i*j>$ the transparencies $T_{ij} \sim \exp{(-c N_{ij})}$ are Poisson-like,~ where $N_{ij}$ is the mean number of parton collisions in the $~|i> * ~|j>$ scattering.